cristianchelu/dispenser-schedule-card/README.md

 - entry 0: 10:30 dispense 5 portions, dispensed successfully.
 - entry 1: 12:00 dispense 10 portions, pending.

+#### Assumed statuses

+There are a few entry status options that the card itself calculates and displays to bring more clarity into events of the schedule:

-`skipped` status is assumed by the card when the schedule entry is still status `pending` but the current time is greater than the dispense time.
+`skipped` status is assumed by the card when:
+ - the schedule entry is status `pending` and,
+ - the current Home Assistant time is greater than the dispense time.
+ * Useful to know if an entry was not dispensed due to external factors such as a lack of power or the schedule being disabled at the dispense time, but not a failure of the device itself.

+`disabled` status is assumed by the card when:
+ - the schedule entry is status `pending` and,
+ - the dispense time is greater than current Home Assistant time and,
+ - there exists a `switch` entry in the card config and,
+ - the `switch` entity is off.
+ * Useful to know that future dispense entries will **not** be executed because the schedule is currently disabled.

 A customizable option using Jinja2 templates to extract the schedule from arbitrary entities is also under consideration.